MartianZoo/solarnet/README.md

 # PETS

-Were you looking to play a game of _Terraforming Mars_?
-Sorry, in the wrong place!
-[See this amazing app](http://github.com/bafolts/terraforming-mars) and please buy a copy of the physical game too if you haven't.
-(I simply can't in good conscience recommend the official video game adaptation.)

-The project you see here has no relationship with any other apps.

-## What's this then?

 PETS is a simple specification language for representing game component behaviors in _Terraforming Mars_.
 It lets components with heterogeneous behaviors (cards, milestones, maps, etc.) be expressed as pure data.
 The idea is that we could generate both the *iconographic* and *natural-language* instructions on a card from the same single source.
 Nifty huh?

 Here's Freyja Biodomes.
 Okay, it looks like a block of JSON data, yeah, but the parts inside the immediate/effects/requirement sections are each written in PETS: